First on CNN: Bank of America is giving workers $1 billion of stock - KESQ

 Bank of America said the estimated value of the stock awards is “multiple times higher” than the cash bonuses the bank handed out in the past.
 Last year, Bank of America gave $750 cash bonuses to lower-paid employees.

-Bank of America said the stock awards are going out to roughly 95% of its global employee base, but not to those who make above $500,000 a year.
+Bank of America said the stock awards — which are on top of compensation received as part of the bank’s annual review process — are going out to roughly 97% of its global employee base, but not to those who make above $500,000 a year.

 “That level of distribution is incredibly high,” said Brian Kropp, head of Gartner’s human resources practice.
 “The fact they are pushing out that kind of award across the workforce is rare.”